openhab/openhab-addons/addons/binding/org.openhab.binding.icloud/README.md

 Please note: Application specific passwords are not supported.

-The binding uses Google's [Geocode API](https://developers.google.com/maps/documentation/geocoding/) to derive a postal address from geographic coordinates.
+The Binding uses Google's [Geocode API](https://developers.google.com/maps/documentation/geocoding/) to derive a postal address from geographic coordinates.

 ## Supported Things

-The following devices are known to work with this binding:
+The following devices are known to work with this Binding:

 * iPhone 6s
 * iPhone 5c